Breadth courses must be at least three semester units or four quarter units.

 Haas students should adhere to the 7-course breadth guidelines outlined on the College of Letters and Science website with the following exceptions:

-Advanced Placement or International Baccalaureate credit will not fulfill the requirement.
-A Level exams are accepted.
+Advanced Placement, International Baccalaureate and A Level exams will not fulfill the requirement.

 Breadth courses may be taken at a California Community College.
 Please follow the most current Articulation Agreement between the community college and UC Berkeley for the business administration major.
 This information can be found on the www.assist.org website by selecting the community college, then UC Berkeley, then the business administration major.